esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 - Think about:

-  - How much traffic does the community registry get?
+  - How much traffic does this community registry get?
   - Is the community registry targeting the audience we are trying to reach?
   - What metadata does the community registry offer?
 - Ask your colleagues which registries they would use if they were looking for software like yours.